Rezamonium/-plant-name-checker-/README.md

 # Plant Scientific Name Checker

-This Python tool checks plant scientific names using the [Plants of the World Online (POWO)](https://powo.science.kew.org) API and outputs accepted names, authors, and synonyms.
+This Python tool checks plant scientific names using the [Plants of the World Online (POWO)](https://powo.science.kew.org) API and outputs accepted names and authors.

 ## 🔍 Features